KrisJordan/multimethod-js/README.md

     > var godModeCheat = function() { return starPower; };
     > hitPoints.dispatch(godModeCheat);
+    > mario.powerUp;
+    null
     > hitPoints(mario);
     Infinity

 In this last example notice how we are matching against an object.
-Matching is done using deep equality so objects, arrays, etc. are all possible to use as criteria.
-Also notice how we can completely override our dispatch function to change the criteria in which a multimethod evaluates its arguments (or in this case ignores them!) and matches a method.
+Matching is done using deep equality so objects and arrays are valid method matching criteria.
+Also notice how we can completely override our dispatch function to change the logic with which a multimethod evaluates its arguments for dispatch, or, in this case, ignores them!

-# API

-- Constructor: `multimethod`( [fn | string] ):  No arg constructor uses an identity function for `dispatch`.
-Single arg constructor is a shortcut for calling `dispatch` with the same argument.
-- `dispatch`(fn | string): Sets the `multimethod`'s `dispatch` function.
-String
-  values are transformed into a pluck function which projects a single property value from the first argurment.
-- `when`(match, fn | value): Add a `method` to be invoked when the `dispatch` return value matches 'match'.
-If a non-function `value` is provided it will be returned directly.
-Calling `when` with the same `match` value twice will override the previously registered `method`.
-- `remove`(match): Remove a `method` by it's `match` value.
-- `default`(fn | value): Catch-all case when no `method` match is found.
+# Multimethod Dispatch Algorithm Overview

+1. User calls multimethod with argument `anArgument`.
+2. Multimethod calls its `dispatch` function with `anArgument`.
+The returned value is stored in `dispatchValue`.
+3. Multimethod iterates through each 'method' registered with `when` and performs an equality test on the `dispatchValue` and each method's match value.
+If a match is found, set `matchFunction` to the method's function and go to step 5.
+4. If no method match found, set `matchFunction` to the multimethod's `default` function.
+5. Multimethod calls `matchFunction` with `anArgument`.
+The returned value is returned to the user who called the multimethod.

 # Detailed Walkthrough